freshwater/Equidistant/README.md

     <img src="images/5p2d_002_symmetry.svg">
 </p>

 The second constraint wants two points to have the same y value, which gives the figure a left-right symmetry.
-Sometimes the figures fall into different local minima:
+Sometimes the figures fall into different minima:

 <p align="center">
     <img src="images/5p2d_002_symmetry_2.svg">